Azure/AKS-Construction/docs/AdvancedUsage.md

 The [QuickStart](https://github.com/Azure/AKS-Construction#quickstart) provides a nice easy way of using the Azure CLI to create your AKS Environment.
 However once you've done this, and are more familiar with the tool, then you'll want to initiate AKS Construction is a slightly more mature way.

-## Level One - Download and your own Bicep file
+## Level One - Download Bicep + Your own Bicep file

 1. Use the [Helper](https://azure.github.io/AKS-Construction/) to guide your AKS configuration.
 1. Capture the parameters on the *Parameters File* tab to a file - this is your configuration